estebanmunchjones2019/web-components-intro-article/Readme.md

 **Bonus:**

-There are other life-cycle methods available inside a Web Component, and this are:
+There are other life-cycle methods available inside a Web Component, and these are:

 - `connectedCallback`: Invoked when the custom element is first connected to the document's DOM.
 - `disconnectedCallback`: Invoked when the custom element is disconnected from the document's DOM.